pachyderm/pachyderm/migration/1.3.x-1.4.x/README.md

 Note that now is the time that you need to think about how you want to parallelize over your data.
-If your repo contains large files which were processed in 1.3 with `BLOCK` or `MAP` pipelines then you should use the `--split` flag in your `put-file` invocation the split the data up now.
+If your repo contains large files which were processed in 1.3 with `BLOCK` or `MAP` pipelines then you should use the `--split` flag in your `put-file` invocation to split the data up now.
+Refer to the [`put-file` docs]() to learn more about `--split` works.

+After data has been migrated you can safely turn down the 1.3 cluster.

+## Pipelines

+There are 2 major differences between pipelines in 1.3 and pipelines in 1.4:

+- Incrementality happens automatically